cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-03-30-the-most-relevant-technical-skill-in-my-career.md

 Of course, some people are so skilled that it's difficult for them to identify the most important technical skill in their career.
 However, I believe recognizing which skills were crucial at different stages is beneficial for personal growth.
 For specialists, it helps to focus on perfecting the right capabilities rather than trying to become a jack-of-all-trades.
 For generalists, it helps to diversify around a particular skill set.
 For me, the benefits of nurturing EDA over time have been varied: better job opportunities and professional growth.
-Did you ever though about it?
+Have you ever thought about it?

 # Footnotes